 Now, Gopi Talaav is a small pond with a big story located 5 km from Nageshwar Jyotirlinga.

 One anecdote says that Gopis of Vrindavan followed Krishna when he left them for Dwarka.
 This is where they met Sri Krishna and merged with him.
 The soil of the pond thus represents the Gopis.
 The soil in and around this pond is of pale yellow and considered auspicious.
 You can buy this all-around Gopi Talaav and the town.

 Another story is that this is where Arjun’s ego was busted by Sri Krishna.
 It is said that when Sri Krishna decided to leave this world, he asked Arjun to take care of his queens and children.
 However, Kaba – the local tribals attacked them when they were traveling.
 Many queens jumped in this pond.
 Arjun was proud of his Gandiva and his courage but he could do nothing when Kabas attacked.
 I saw the verses written on the walls of small temples at Gopi Talaav that speak about this incident.

 The Talaav or the pond was absolutely dry when I visited.
-The local people said it has been so for the last 3-4 years as they have not received enough rains.
+The local people said it has been so for the last 3-4 years as they have not received enough rain.
 At Gopi Talaav you would see many giant floating stones on display, though you would find them in all places around the town.

 To see there is nothing much except a temple dedicated to Rukmini and Gopinath.
-This, however, remains a part of the popular pilgrim circuit that covers Dwarkadhish Temple, Rukmini Temple, Beyt Dwarka, and Nageshwar Jyotirlinga.
+This, however, remains part of the popular pilgrim circuit that covers Dwarkadhish Temple, Rukmini Temple, Beyt Dwarka, and Nageshwar Jyotirlinga.

 Suvarn Teerth with a group of temples located on the way to Meethapur.
 The main temple is dedicated to Surya Dev or Sun God and another to Vishnu as Jagannath.